 Ania Witkowska Dip IBMT, RSMT, RSME, Cert.
 PNEX, BA Hons.

 Ania sadly died on 8th April 2019.
 She had been a long standing, key member of the IBMT faculty and wider somatic community.
 Her work included a dedication to supporting parents to develop an embodied understanding of their baby’s developmental process in order to enrich the child-parent bond.
-Her extensive practical experience within a range of different therapeutic and community contexts is nurtured by an understanding of the processes of learning & teaching as an experiential journey.
-Working internationally, she has delivered courses for the UK’s National Health Service and within Early Years Education in the UK and Germany.
-Ania’s workshops for perinatal professionals have been delivered at the Somatische Akademie, Berlin; Studio Love and Light, Moscow; The Lithuanian Dance Movement Therapy Association, Vilnius and at the 2015 BMCA European Conference.
+Working internationally, she delivered courses for the UK’s National Health Service and within Early Years Education in the UK and Germany.
+Ania’s workshops for perinatal professionals were delivered at the Somatische Akademie, Berlin; Studio Love and Light, Moscow; The Lithuanian Dance Movement Therapy Association, Vilnius and at the 2015 BMCA European Conference.
 She is sadly missed by the many that she worked with and who experienced her gentle, compassionate and playful way of being.